 It might be necessary to trim any feathering that grows too long around a dog's ears, on their legs and bellies which makes it less likely for tangles to form.
 It's also important to check a dog's ears on a regular basis and to clean them when necessary.
-If too much wax is allowed to build up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
+If too much wax builds up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
 In short, prevention is often easier than cure when it comes to ear infections.

 Brittany Spaniels are active, high-energy dogs and they need a minimum of 2 hours' exercise every day for them to be truly happy, well-rounded dogs.
 A short walk in the morning would be alright, but these dogs need a much longer and more interesting walk in the afternoon which should include playing lots of interactive games.
 As previously mentioned, the Brittany is a highly intelligent character and without the right sort of mental stimulation, a dog can quickly develop some unwanted behavioural issues which can be put down to sheer boredom.

 If left to their own devices for even shorter periods of time, the Brittany Spaniel can also suffer from separation anxiety which is why they are good choice for families where one person stays at home when everyone else is out of the house whereas they are not a good choice for people who spend most of the time away from home.